BamsyTheSergal/bamsythesergal.github.io/content/posts/galleries/linux_phone/oneplus6.md

 +++
 # Glad You’re Here~!

-### This is a basic page i will be expanding for my project on using a linux phone, a OnePlus 6, running PostMarketOS (KDE Mobile flavor)
+### This is a basic page I will be expanding for my project on using a linux phone, PostMarketOS (KDE Mobile flavor)

 {{< figure
     src="https://ipp.sergalmerps.org/s/linux_preview"